san-ghun/hongbooking/README.md

 # How to use Auto macro booking evaluation slots?

-git clone
+download selenium if do not have type in your terminal

-download selenium if do not have type in your terminal \n pip install selenium
+pip install selenium

 # 1. Go to your evaluation page where you can book evaluation slots